|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Mix together, then add wet ingredients: milk, eggs, liquor.

-Add spices: cloves, cinnamon, nutmeg.
+Add spices: cloves, cinnamon, nutmeg, ginger (chopped or ground).

 Stir it all up.
 This is why the pudding needs to be steamed instead of oven baked: the pudding is very dense and heavy, and it will be difficult to stir.
 This is correct.